cerb/cerb.github.io/_tips/archive-a-copy-of-inbound-mail.md

 ---
-title: 'Tip: Archive a copy of all inbound mail'
+title: Archive a copy of all inbound mail
 excerpt: Configure Cerb to archive a copy of all inbound mail.
 summary: This page provides a tip for archiving all inbound mail in Cerb before it is processed.
 By adding a specific line of code to the `framework.config.php` file,